scarletquasar/container-js/README.md

 An experiment with the objective of bringing rational objects using a solid abstraction to provide methods and attributes that follow a fixed pattern and increase the readability and coherence of the code.

 ## Versions
-Obs: DO NOT use the development version, use a branch stable version.
+Info: DO NOT use the development version, use a branch stable version.

 | Version | Branch |
 | ------- | ------ |